Leaping Power of Attorney Issues in Gloucester County, NJ

 Instead, the normal document drafted by a Gloucester County Estate Planning Lawyer these days gives the Agent the power to act as soon as the document is signed.
 This does present the problem of when to give the Power of Attorney to the Agent.
 If you give the document to the Agent, the Agent could use the document illegally to embezzle or steal assets.

 At our firm, we offer the client the free service of holding the Power of Attorney in our safes, with written instructions that we are only to release the General Power of Attorney to the Agent if the Agent can prove to us that our client has become incapacitated.
 This way, the document is signed and ready to use, but the Agent cannot use the power of attorney to steal from the client.
-Proving incapacity is usually simple, as the client is often hospitalized by the time the Agent contacts us.
+Proving incapacity is usually simple.

 In your case, if your mother is still competent, I suggest that she consult with a Gloucester County Estate Planning Attorney and sign a new Power of Attorney.